juedishu/ScrollView-RecyclerView--/README.md

 items that is outside of device viewport when it loads initially.
 Wrapping "RecyclerView" with "RelativeLayout" fixes the issue on Marshmallow devices.
 -->
+The reason for above issue is any view which has it's scroll(ListView, GridView, RecyclerView) failed to calculate it's height when add as a child in another view has scroll.
+So overriding its onMeasure method will solve the issue.

 <RelativeLayout<br>
 android:layout_width="match_parent"<br>